 Decreased natural killer cell cytotoxicity

 Antibodies to polysaccharide antigens (eg, blood group antigens A and B) may be selectively deficient; quantitative immunoglobulin response to polysaccharide vaccines (eg, pneumococcal vaccine) is usually measured.
 Platelets are small and defective, and splenic destruction of platelets is increased, causing thrombocytopenia Overview of Platelet Disorders Platelets are circulating cell fragments that function in the clotting system.
 Thrombopoietin helps control the number of circulating platelets by stimulating the bone marrow to produce megakaryocytes... read more .
 Mutation analysis may be used to confirm the diagnosis if there is clinical and laboratory evidence of Wiskott-Aldrich syndrome.

 Because risk of lymphoma and leukemia is increased, a complete blood count with differential is usually done every 6 months.
 Acute changes in symptoms related to B-cell dysfunction require more in-depth evaluations.

-Treatment of Wiskott-Aldrich syndrome is prophylactic antibiotics and immune globulin to prevent recurrent bacterial infections, acyclovir to prevent severe herpes simplex virus infections, and platelet transfusions to treat hemorrhage.
+Treatment of Wiskott-Aldrich syndrome is prophylactic antibiotics and immune globulin Replacement of missing immune components Immunodeficiency typically manifests as recurrent infections.
+However, recurrent infections are more likely to have causes other than immunodeficiency (eg, inadequate treatment, resistant organisms... read more to prevent recurrent bacterial infections, acyclovir to prevent severe herpes simplex virus infections, and platelet transfusions to treat hemorrhage.
 If thrombocytopenia is severe, splenectomy can be done, but it is usually avoided because it increases risk of septicemia.

-Without transplantation, most patients die by age 15; however, some patients survive into adulthood.
+Without aggressive intervention with transplantation or gene therapy, most patients die by age 15; however, some patients survive into adulthood.